Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 There’s no specific cutoff age for children to remain on their parents’ car insurance.
 If the child is considered a dependent, they can stay on a household insurance policy indefinitely.

 However, each insurance company interprets “dependent” in slightly different ways.
-In general, the child needs to live at home either part-time or full-time and drive a car owned by a parent.
+In general, the child needs to live at home either part or full time and drive a car owned by a parent.
 This means that a college student who comes home for breaks can stay on the policy, and so can any child living at home.

 Do kids need insurance to drive their parents’ car?

-Can a child stay on their parents’ car insurance if they move out?
+Can teens stay on parents’ car insurance after moving out?